 Newborn Screening: Blood Tests for Your Newborn Infant

 There are certain blood tests that are performed on newborn infants.
 This testing is called Newborn Screening.
-Newborn screening checks for the possibility that an infant may have inherited any of a number of defects in body metabolism.
+Newborn Screening checks for the possibility that an infant may have inherited a metabolic disorder.
 Such defects can cause serious problems if not properly treated.
 Not all defects can be treated; however, many respond well to dietary adjustments, vitamins, and medicines.

 Early screening is important for the health care of your baby.
 Advances in technology make it possible to screen for more conditions than ever before.
 That means more conditions can, in many cases, be treated because they are discovered early.